 Place the pan of frosted brownies into the fridge to allow the frosting to set slightly.
 This will allow you to cut nice, straight lines for your dominos.

-Decorating the Domino Brownies
+Decorate the Brownies

 Once you’ve cut the brownies into rectangles (ours were about 1.5″ x 3″), use a toothpick to draw a line in the middle of the rectangle, as a domino has.